 Mulch love: Use slow-decomposing pine needles to give your garden some TLC.
 Some communities even do the mulching themselves, then let residents take some home.

-Put a bird on it: Leave it in the stand and hang feeders from it.
+Put a bird on it: Leave it in the stand and hang bird feeders from it.
+(Put it outside first, of course.)

-Save your table: Saw the trunk into thin slices, then coat them with polyurethane and use as coasters.
+Save your table: Saw the trunk into thin slices, then coat them with polyurethane and use as tree coasters.

 Give it back: Lots of cities have programs to recycle trees, which are biodegradable.

 Make your own kind of music: Here are instructions for turning a Christmas tree into a didgeridoo.

 Fight fire: Burning Christmas trees can be dangerous, especially indoors, so proceed with caution.
 Of course, some do cut their trees into firewood.